Shimura operators for certain Hermitian symmetric superpairs: Realizations of the Symmetric Superpairs and Root Data

-In order to write down the Cayley transform on a weight module of $\gk$, let us look at a ``rank 1" computation in the same spirit of the discussion in Subsection~\ref{subsec:2Cartan}.
+In order to write down the Cayley transform on a weight module of $\gk$, let us look at a ``rank 1" computation in the same spirit of the discussion in Section~\ref{supPairs}.
 Define